Hirsch is bullish on the aquaculture sector. He particularly likes a significant domestic salmon producer.

 Not all plain sailing

 Hirsch’s investment journey was not without challenges.
 Just like when China began transforming itself into a market economy and corporate governance was totally lacking, Russia faced a similar situation.
-More often than not, the rights of minority shareholders were suppressed and many did not receive the value due to them.
+More often than not, the rights of minority shareholders were ignored and many did not receive the value due to them.

 “There was a total lack of ethics and corruption was rampant.
 The value of a company went to the management themselves via different ways.
 They were stealing the funds,” says Hirsch.